abilandz/PH8124/Final_Project/FinalProject.md

 ## Final project: Fully automated analysis of HIJING output

-**Last update:** 20230719
+**Last update:** 20240630

 HIJING (_Heavy Ion Jet INteraction Generator_) is a widely used Monte Carlo generator in high-energy proton-proton, proton-nucleus and nucleus-nucleus collisions.
-The physics incorporated in this model is based on QCD-inspired models for jets production, and includes multiple mini-jet production, soft excitation, nuclear shadowing of parton distribution functions and jet interaction in dense matter.
+The physics incorporated in this model is based on QCD-inspired models for jet production, and includes multiple mini-jet production, soft excitation, nuclear shadowing of parton distribution functions, and jet interaction in dense matter.

-In this final project, you are challenged to use combined **Linux**, **Bash** and **ROOT** functionalities covered in the lecture, in order to fully automate the data analysis over one typical HIJING dataset, generated in 10 separate jobs on a local batch farm.
+In this final project, you are challenged to use combined **Linux**, **Bash** and **ROOT** functionalities covered in the lecture in order to fully automate the data analysis over one typical HIJING dataset generated in 10 separate jobs on a local batch farm.

 **Challenge #0: The dataset.** Download the compressed HIJING dataset (the compressed size is around 170 MB) from the following direct link: https://cernbox.cern.ch/index.php/s/BJern5Ky7ajoULd .
 From the terminal, you can download by using the command **wget**: